Oxy-Client/Client/README.md

 ## Features
 - Performance Mode
 - User Friendly and Clean Interface
+- Injectable in a wide range of clients
+- Easy to use Modules with much and good default settings.
+- Legit Checks for Rotations and Keybinds to stay undetected.
 - Screenshare proof (obs and discord) and feature: "Fake Cursor" to hide the cursor when your in the gui.
 - Easy to use "Detach" feature also called "Un-Inject" to completly remove Oxy from the injected programm.
-- Legit Checks for Rotations and Keybinds to stay undetected.
-- Easy to use Modules with much and good default settings.
 - Easy to use "Middle Click" when its enabled and you add someone it will automatically ignore it from every module.

 ## Easy to Inject